Meeso1/llimit-model-selection/docs/models/dense_network_model.md

 This approach allows the model to learn absolute scores for (prompt, model) pairs rather than just pairwise comparisons.

+### Training Metrics

+During training, both loss and accuracy are computed and logged:

+- **Loss**: Margin ranking loss (lower is better)
+- **Accuracy**: Percentage of pairs where the model's prediction matches human evaluation (higher is better)
+  - See `docs/accuracy_metric.md` for detailed explanation

+Both train and validation metrics are tracked in the training history and can be logged to Weights & Biases.

 ## String Encoder

 ### StringEncoder